In the Kitch

 1 cup milk

-• Cook and stir constantly, until the mixture starts to bubble and thicken, about 4 to 5 minutes.
+• Cook and stir frequently, until the mixture starts to bubble and thicken, about 4 to 5 minutes.
 Remove from heat.

 • Add the white chocolate pieces and vanilla and stir until the chocolate fully melts.